TombRunners/autosplitters/README.md

 The following autosplitters and load removers are not hosted from this repository:
 * Tomb Raider: Legend - https://github.com/FluxMonkii/Autosplitters
-* Tomb Raider: The Lost Artifact and Tomb Raider: The Angel of Darkness - https://github.com/rtrger/Components
+* Tomb Raider: The Angel of Darkness - https://github.com/rtrger/Components